alpheios-project/arethusa/docs/content/plugin_guide.md

 We need to pass the retriever's configuration to this function.
-`self.conf` holds complete configuration of our plugin and was made available to us by the `configurator`'s `getConfAndDelegate` function.;w
+`self.conf` holds complete configuration of our plugin and was made available to us by the `configurator`'s `getConfAndDelegate` function.

-If we save our changes to `translations.js` we will see movement in our `watch` task: It stills fails - but more dramatically as before.
+If we save our changes to `translations.js` we will see movement in our `watch` task: It stills fails - but more dramatically than before.

-As we have configured our plugin to us a retriever instance of `PerseidsTranslationsRetriever`, our `configurator` now wants to initialize such an object - which is impossible because it's nowhere defined.
+As we have configured our plugin to use a retriever instance of `PerseidsTranslationsRetriever`, our `configurator` now wants to initialize such an object - which is impossible because it's not defined anywhere.

 We've mentioned before that our current spec isn't interested in the internals of a retriever at all, we can therefore safely mock it up